 When you go down from the mountain to Catania, don’t forget to take a farewell look at the lava-covered house, the petrified lava flows and never forget the silence you experienced today.

-This list reflects our costs in 2018, per person:
+For your interest, this list reflects our costs in 2018, per person:

 – Breakfast arancini in Catania: 3€